Week 1: System Planning and Distribution Selection

 Unpatched software vulnerabilities: Outdated packages can be exploited by attackers to compromise system security.

-To address this, I enabled automatic updates using
+To address this, I will enable automatic updates using

 unattended-upgradesand scheduled periodic manual patch reviews to ensure that the system remains fully updated with the latest security fixes.